nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `EditContentFeature` enables user to edit the note content of an `InternshipTodo` with INDEX specified in the command.
 The execution of `EditNoteContentCommand` is similar to `EditStatusCommand`, but it edits the `NoteContent` for the respective `InternshipTodo`.

-The execution process of `edit_content` is demonstrated by the sequence diagram below.
+The execution process of `edit_content` is demonstrated by the sequence diagram below.<br/>
 ![EditNoteContentSequenceDiagram](images/EditNoteContentSequenceDiagram.png)